targuy/BNHtmlTableViewHelper/README.md

 BNHtmlTable *htmltable=[[BNHtmlTable alloc ]initWithDictionary:currentCatDict];
 ```
 ####2) Use the BNHtmlTable in your delegate :
+##### a) Section management

+The Object with @"Section" key must be a NSMutableArray containing a NSDictionnary per section with the following keys @"Title" that is a NSString and @"Rows" that is an int.

 ```
 - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView {
         // Return the number of sections.